Hex

 ### Query some data and display a chart

-We can now easily query some data based on the [sample_data database](/getting-started/sample-data-queries/datasets.mdx).
-We will run a simple query and return it as a pandas dataframe in order to display it as a chart.
+You can query data from the [sample_data database](/getting-started/sample-data-queries/datasets.mdx).
+The following example runs a query and returns the result as a pandas dataframe to display as a chart.

 This database is auto-attached to any MotherDuck user, so you can query it directly.